Arizona Cost of Living

 • La Paz County: Parker, Quartzsite.
 Lowest housing on the Colorado River side.

-Highest overall cost of living
+Highest overall Arizona cost of living

 • Maricopa County (Scottsdale, Paradise Valley): Highest housing costs in the state, but strong infrastructure and resale liquidity.
+Home to 4.65 million residents, 61% of the state.

 • Coconino County (Flagstaff, Sedona): High housing, high insurance, real winter heating costs.